-Location of breeding pairs and nests; installation of symbolic fencing around breeding territories and predator exclosures around nests; monitoring active nests and broods to determine reproductive success and causes of mortality (e.g. predation, weather, disturbance); public education and enforcement during busy beach days; assistance with data tabulation/summary; attendance at final state wrap-up meeting.
+Location of breeding pairs and nests; installation of symbolic fencing around breeding territories and predator exclosures around nests; monitoring active nests and broods to determine reproductive success and causes of mortality (e.g. predation, weather, disturbance); public education and enforcement during busy beach days; assist with vehicle escorting while broods present; assistance with data tabulation/summary; attendance at final state wrap-up meeting.

 As a research intern, plover staff also assist with other ongoing projects within the department as time allows, such as water quality and salt marsh monitoring.
 Interns also have the opportunity to assist other departments as time allows, and represent the Center as an associate member of the staff at Lloyd Center events.

 Academic: Applicants must (1) have completed a full year of college level academic courses, (2) be following a course of study for a degree with emphasis on wildlife conservation, and (3) must demonstrate an interest in protection of rare and/or endangered species.
-Applicants who are specifically seeking a wildlife/conservation or biology-oriented field research career will be given special consideration.
+Applicants who are specifically seeking a wildlife/conservation or biology-oriented field research career are preferred and those with ornithological interests will be given special consideration.